 Know how to strike up a conversation and make friends.
 For some, this may come naturally.
 For others, it may be harder.
 That’s okay!
 Remember that everyone is transitioning to college, too, and are in their own headspace.
 College may be the first time you’ve had to make new friends in quite a while, especially if you attended the same school throughout high school.
 One of the best ways to start new friendships is to make small talk.
 Don’t just look at your phone while waiting for a session to start – talk to the person beside you.
 If you want to be more comfortable starting conversations, practice while you’re still home this summer.

 4. Master simple house cleaning tasks and laundry.

 If you are living on campus, knowing how to keep your space tidy is very helpful.
 Sharing a room with your roommate and a bathroom with your suitemates will be a much happier situation if you share cleaning tasks.
 Making sure you know how to clean a bathroom, for example, is an important life skill for college and beyond!
-There are laundry facilities on campus (at Meredith, the costs are included in your room and board) so knowing how to wash your clothes will save the trouble of lugging a dirty clothes basket back home!
+There are laundry facilities at Meredith (the costs are included in your housing fees) so knowing how to wash your clothes will save the trouble of lugging a dirty clothes basket back home!
 If you don’t do your own laundry yet, shadow a family member and master the skill.

-BONUS – Don’t forget to RELAX.
+BONUS TIP– Don’t forget to RELAX.
 You may feel a little anxious if this will be your first time living away from home.
 Don’t worry; everyone else feels nervous too.
-Orientation for first year students, which typically begins right after Move-In, is designed to help you start feeling at home at your new college.
+Orientation for first-year students, which begins right after Move-In, is designed to help you start feeling at home at your new college.
 There are also many campus resources to help, including your Residence Life staff.
 We look forward to welcoming new students each year – you’re the reason we are here!